xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_rp_0602.md

 * A set of globally consistent geographical information databases.
 * Food system: 5-arc-minutes biomass maps: crop, animal and forestry databases (e.g. cropland for fodder, human consumption and biofuels).
 * Energy system: mining for fossil fuels and renewables, refinement[^re], transmission[^tr] and power plants (varying resolutions for the energy system).
+[^re]: Refining: A petroleum refinery is a processing plant that converts crude oil into a mix of different finished petroleum products.
+[^tr]: Energy transmission is the most basic function of **global energy interconnection**.
+Electric energy transmission is an important mode of **energy transport**, with the flow of electricity generated from coal as well as hydro, nuclear, wind, and solar energy all transmitted through power grids.

 Related datasets:
 1. [Harmonised global datasets of **wind and solar farm locations and power**](https://www.nature.com/articles/s41597-020-0469-8#code-availability).
 OpenStreetMap, published on 15 January 2020;